miamtech/mealz-documentation/docs/android/features/base-component/customize-views.md

 #### LikeButtonLoading

-When a user click on like button a api call is launch then we need to block user interaction and we put like button in loading state.
+When a user clicks on the like button an API call is launched.
+To prevent user interaction we put the like button in loading state.

 To override this loading state you have to create class that implement `LikeButtonLoading`